 In order to enter Hungary, you need a valid passport.
 All students must have a valid passport with an expiration date at least six months later than the date of entrance into Hungary.

-U.S. or Canadian citizens: As a student studying and living in Budapest for more than 90 days, you will be required to obtain a Visa-residence Permit that you will get when you arrive in Budapest.
-BSM staff in Hungary will help you apply for the permit once you arrive in Hungary.
+U.S. or Canadian citizens: As a student studying and living in Budapest for more than 90 days, you will be required to obtain a Visa-Residence Permit after you arrive in Budapest.
+BSM staff in Hungary will help you apply for the permit once you arrive in Hungary.“Visa”=”Schengen visa”=entry permit (to Hungary and the Schengen region) — some of you must, others are expected but not required while few of you do not need to get.
+“Residency permit” = a permit to stay long term (more than 90 days) in Hungary — (think of it as a temporary US “green card”) — all of you must get it.

 It is not necessary to obtain a VISA/Residence permit for the summer program if your stay will be less than 90 days.